UMGZ 60x30x15 [M10] GZ / N38

 - They exhibit very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.
+- Wide application in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical devices and other modern machines.

 Disadvantages of neodymium magnets: